-The nursery forms part of the foundation stage together with the reception classes.
+The Foundation Stage consists of nursery (age 3 to 4) and reception (age 4 to 5) classes.
 We strongly recommend that all children attend our nursery, Little Chestnuts, when possible, before entering reception.
 The children who have been through our nursery generally settle and adapt to their reception class quicker than others.
 Little Chestnuts have their own brochure which is available from the school office.

-- Physical Development (large motor skills - PE and fine motor skills - threading, manipulative skills, pencil control etc.)
+- Physical Development (Large motor skills and Fine motor skills - threading, manipulative skills, pencil control etc., Health and Self Care)